laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 when you need it.
 Contextual help for the current page is available via the ‘Help’ tab on the top of the respective page.

 = Knowledge Base =
-You can find further information about LaterPay and the LaterPay WordPress plugin in the LaterPay Knowledge Base on support.laterpay.net
+You can find further information about LaterPay and the LaterPay WordPress plugin in the [LaterPay Knowledge Base](https://www.laterpay.net/academy).

-= How do I get my LaterPay Live API credentials? = Please see the "Test and Live Mode" section.
+= Is this plugin crawler friendly? =
+Yes!
+* *Social media:* The plugin supports Facebook, Twitter, and Google+ crawlers, so it won’t hurt your social media reach.
+* *Google and Google News:* The plugin also supports Google and Google News crawlers.
+* Crawlers will never have access to the full content but only to your teaser content.
+* Depending on the presentation mode you’ve chosen, Google will access only the teaser content or the teaser content plus an excerpt of the full content.

 == Screenshots ==